Enrichment Ideas for Your Dog to Keep Him Happy

 Lick mat / Kong / Slow feeder / Treat ball

-Lick mats, Kongs, slow feeders, and treat balls all come in a different range of sizes, shapes, and designs.
-Because of this, you can pick one that matches the needs of your dog.
-Often, these can also be adjusted in difficulty.
-Some treat balls come with adjustable hole sizes, Kongs and lick mats can be frozen, and slow feeders come with easy and difficult designs.
-Whichever you choose, just like with the other enrichment activities, make sure to start off easy to prevent frustration.
+Lick mats, Kongs, slow feeders, and treat balls come in many sizes, shapes, and designs, allowing you to choose what best suits your dog’s needs.
+Many can also be adjusted in difficulty, for example some treat balls have adjustable openings, Kongs and lick mats can be frozen, and slow feeders come with both simple and more challenging layouts.
+Whatever you choose, start off easy to avoid frustration and help your dog build confidence.

 lick mat